Support Page Content

 - Withdraw before the University deadline to receive a refund of fees paid

-- Enroll at a Community College (you should discuss this option with an Academic Advisor)
+- Enroll at a Community College (the student should discuss this option with an Academic Advisor)

-- Apply for scholarships • Apply for a (credit based) alternative loan.
+- Apply for a (credit based) alternative loan.